DOI-BOR/et-demands/docs/model_inputs.rst

 Meteorology Metadata
 ^^^^^^^^^^^^^^^^^^^^

 Meteorology Data
 ^^^^^^^^^^^^^^^^
-The RefET module requires hourly or daily meteorological data representative of agricultural conditions (if running the CropET module).
+The RefET module requires hourly or daily meteorological data.
+If the calculated reference ET will be used in the CropET module, care should be taken to ensure this meteorological data is representative of agricultural conditions.
-These data can be obtained from
+Meteorological data can be obtained from :ref:`agricultural weather networks <data-sources-ag-met>`, or :ref:`adjustments <model-description-cropet-aridfctr>` reference ET can be made within the CropET module.

 Timeseries Data
 """""""""""""""